 - Open your workbook and go to the Data Source page.

-Press Ctrl+Click (Windows) or Command+Click (Mac) to select the rows with changes you want to undo.
+- Ctrl+Click (Windows) or Command+Click (Mac) to select the fields with changes you want to undo.

-Click the drop-down arrow for one of the rows selected, and select Reset name.
+- Click the drop-down arrow for any of the fields selected and select Reset name.

 To automatically undo changes made by Tableau at the application level, follow the procedure in the Overriding Automatic Field Renaming article.
 This method affects all data sources that you access from Tableau Desktop.